USEPA/WNTR/documentation/hydraulics.rst

 and valid for any :math:`q`.
 Thus, this equation can be used for flow in either direction.
 However, the derivative with respect to :math:`q` at :math:`q = 0` is :math:`0`.
 In certain scenarios, this can cause the Jacobian of the set of hydraulic equations to become singular (when :math:`q=0`).
-Therefore, WNTR uses a modified Hazen-Williams formula by default.
+The WNTRSimulator uses a modified Hazen-Williams formula.
 The modified Hazen-Williams formula splits the domain of :math:`q` into six segments to create a piecewise smooth function.